innakost/MyReads-Book-Tracking-App/README.md

 # MyReads Project

-This is the starter template for the final assessment project for Udacity's React Fundamentals course.
-Started HTML & CSS was included in the project so that I could focus with writing React code only.
+I was given a starter template for the final assessment project for Udacity's React Fundamentals course.
+HTML & CSS was included in the project so that I could focus with writing React code only.
 ## TL;DR

 To verify the project do the following: